Energy efficiency, decent budgets and strong teams crucial for data centre projects

 Furthermore, 37% reported they had adequate budgets for projects, while 27% said faced challenges in receiving enough finds, and 20% stated they are always underfunded.
 15% felt they had the budget that allowed them to do everything they needed.

-The poll highlighted that organisations are not only looking to upgrade their data centres but invest in new technologies to support their businesses across 2020 and 2021.
+The poll highlighted that organisations are not only looking to upgrade their data centers but invest in new technologies to support their businesses across 2020 and 2021.

-Edge data centres also featured heavily with a fifth (22%) planning to implement these to improve the performance and flexibility of their infrastructure.
+Edge data centers also featured heavily with a fifth (22%) planning to implement these to improve the performance and flexibility of their infrastructure.

 Finally, the poll considered the pressure IT professionals face and the emotional response employees felt towards their work.